-This bulletin presents information which, at the time of preparation for printing, most accurately describes the course offerings, policies, procedures, regulations and requirements of the University.
+This catalog presents information which most accurately describes the course offerings, policies, procedures, regulations and requirements of the University.
 However, it does not establish contractual relationships.
 The University reserves the right to alter or change any statement contained herein without prior notice.

-Volume 90 Iune 2014 Number 2
+Volume 91 June 2015 Number 2